JoakimMunkhammar/PolyDist/README.md

+polydfit returns non-normalized polynomial coefficients for polynomial density distribution approximation for the data set in vector x.
+(The function is similar to e.g. weib for Weibull parameter fit # in Scipy)

 The function is based on a method of moments approach for generating  polynomial probability density distribution approximations, which should be referenced as:

 [1] Munkhammar J, Mattsson L, Rydén J, (2017), Polynomial probability distribution estimation using the method of moments.
 PLoS ONE